 Though they were of Iroquois lineage, they had a long history of wars with the fierce Iroquois Confederacy.
-These wars continued once the French and English became involved in in the fur trade business.
+These wars continued once the French and English became involved in the fur trade business.
 The conflict between many tribes intensified as they struggled to control the lucrative fur trade and satisfy European demand.
-The French allied with the Wyandot and the Iroquois allied first with the Dutch and later with the English.
-In March 1649, and Iroquois party of about 1000 warriors entered the Wyandot country, burned their villages and killed 300 people.
-The Iroquois also killed many of the Jesuit missionaries and those that survived burned the mission in order to prevent its capture.
-The extensive Iroquois attack shocked and frightened the surviving Huron.
-In May, the Wyandot burned 15 of their villages to prevent their stores from being taken and fled as refugees to surrounding tribes.
+The French allied with the Wyandot, and the Iroquois allied first with the Dutch and later with the English.
+In March 1649, an Iroquois party of about 1000 warriors entered the Wyandot country, burned their villages, and killed 300 people.
+The Iroquois also killed many Jesuit missionaries, and those who survived burned the mission to prevent its capture.
+The extensive Iroquois attack shocked and frightened the surviving Wyandot.
+In May, they burned 15 of their own villages to prevent their stores from being taken and fled as refugees to surrounding tribes.
 About 10,000 fled to Christian Island in Lake Huron.
 Most who fled to the island starved over the winter.
-Those that survived relocated to an area near Quebec City.
+Those that survived relocated to an area near Quebec City, Canada.

 The Wyandot became allies of the French, fighting against the British during the French and Indian War from 1754 to 1763.
-However, during the American Revolution of 1775-1783, they fought with the British.
-Near the end of the war, the Wyandot were regarded as fierce warriors and when Colonel William Crawford led an expedition against them at Upper Sandusky, Ohio in 1782, his army was defeated and Crawford and burned at the stake.
-On another occasion, when General Anthony Wayne ordered Captain William Wells to go to Upper Sanduscky and bring in a prisoner who could tell them about the American Indians’ plans, Wells replied that he “could bring in a prisoner, but not from Sandusky, because there were none but Wyandot at Sandusky and they would not be taken alive.”
+However, they fought with the British during the American Revolution of 1775-1783.
+Near the war’s end, the Wyandot were regarded as fierce warriors.
+When Colonel William Crawford led an expedition against them at Upper Sandusky, Ohio, in 1782, his army was defeated, and Crawford was burned at the stake.
+On another occasion, when General Anthony Wayne ordered Captain William Wells to go to Upper Sandusky and bring in a prisoner who could tell them about the American Indians’ plans, Wells replied that he “could bring in a prisoner, but not from Sandusky, because there were none, but Wyandot at Sandusky and they would not be taken alive.”

-When the Northwest Indian War began in 1785, between the United States and a confederation of numerous Native American tribes for control of the Northwest Territory, the tribes were aided by the British.
-In the Battle of Fallen Timbers 1794, General Anthony Wayne defeated the Wyandot and other Ohio American Indian peoples.
-The Treaty of Greenville in August 1795 ended the war and the Wyandot surrendered most of their Ohio lands.
+When the Northwest Indian War began in 1785 between the United States and a confederation of numerous Native American tribes for control of the Northwest Territory, the tribes were aided by the British.
+In the Battle of Fallen Timbers in 1794, General Anthony Wayne defeated the Wyandot and other Ohio-American Indian peoples.
+The Treaty of Greenville in August 1795 ended the war, and the Wyandot surrendered most of their Ohio lands.
 They ceded more land in northern Ohio and southern Michigan in the Treaty of Detroit in 1807.

-In 1842, under the increasingly aggressive U.S. Indian Removal policy, the Wyandot were made to give up their claims to their reservation at Upper Sandusky, Ohio and the next year were sent to a reservation in what is now Wyandotte County, Kansas.
+In 1842, under the increasingly aggressive U.S. Indian Removal policy, the Wyandot were made to give up their claims to their reservation at Upper Sandusky, Ohio.
+The next year, they were sent to a reservation in what is now Wyandotte County, Kansas.
 After the Civil War, the Ohio Wyandot were removed to Oklahoma.

 Today, the Wyandot have four bands with recognition in the U.S. and Canada:

-- Wyandot Nation of Kansas – About 400 members headquartered in Kansas City, Kansas.
+- Wyandot Nation of Kansas – About 400 members are headquartered in Kansas City, Kansas.